iiis-ai/TemplateMath/README.md

 ## 🙏 Citation

-If you use the TemplateGSM dataset, the Template-based Data Generation (TDG) paradigm, or the concept of RLVR in your research, please cite our paper.
-Your citation allows us to continue building and sharing impactful resources with the community\!
+If you use the TemplateGSM dataset or the Template-based Data Generation (TDG) paradigm in your research, please cite our paper.
+Your citation allows us to continue building and sharing impactful resources with the community!

 ### Citing the Dataset or Methodology: